wds4/pretty-good/README.md

 Incomplete list of known issues:
 <li>extended following list seems to freeze up -- authors list too big?
 <li>view thread does not always pull the entire thread
-<li>likes, zaps not yet implemented
+<li>likes, reposts, and zaps are not yet implemented
 <li>for the main feed, data persistence using redux works but is exceedingly slow; therefore currently off by default (can turn it on in settings)

 ## Curated Lists: decentralized web of trust